Ta'al: Ideology

 Ta'al supports an Israeli withdrawal to the pre-1967 green lines and a two-state solution, with a Palestinian state established alongside Israel in the West Bank and Gaza Strip.

 Ta'al has been often described as secular.
-Despite this the party was an ally of the Islamist United Arab List (Ra'am) and ran on their list between 2006 and 2015.
+Despite this the party was an ally of the Islamist Ra'am and ran on their list between 2006 and 2015.
 Additionally their leader Tibi has been heavily criticized for homophobic comments in 2019.
-Tibi is a Muslim himself.

 The party is described as (Arab) nationalist but more moderate compared to Balad.